⭐️ Can I exercise whilst pregnant?

 ⭐️ Do I NEED to exercise?

 The most important thing to remember is you are growing a human, which is a big deal and very tiring!
-Listen to your body and get plenty of rest!
+Listen to your body and get plenty of rest- you’re going to need it!

 The NHS recommends keeping active on a daily basis – 30 minutes of walking each day can be enough.

-You should also make sure you do pelvic floor exercises on a daily basis – check out my Instagram feed for a post all about Pelvic floor and how to do them.
+You should also make sure you do pelvic floor exercises on a daily basis – pregnancy puts a lot of pressure on your pelvic floor and core muscles which can leave lots of women with incontinence / prolapse issues.
+Don’t worry, this can be avoided.
+Check out my Instagram feed for a post all about Pelvic floor and how to do them.

 ⭐️ When you shouldn’t exercise

 There are several scenarios in pregnancy where exercise is not advised.
 These are called ‘absolute’ contraindications.
-These include (but not limited to)
+These include (but are not limited to):

 - Heart disease